 A few steps from the Aisle is a simple memorial called The Covenanter's Stone.
 This memorial commemorates those who died in one of the's darkest episodes in Scottish history.
 In 1685, in a fervour of religious turmoil in Scotland, 167 Presbyterian dissenters were imprisoned in Dunnottar Castle because they would not recognise the king's pre-eminence in religious affairs.

 These 'Whigs' were held terrible conditions in a cramped cell that became known as the Whig's Vault.
 Not surprisingly, some of the so-called Covenanters relented their stance, but others died in the terrible conditions.
 Others were eventually deported to the West Indies, but over 70 of them died on the voyage.
-Twenty five made good their escape by somehow scaling the sheer cliffs on the Rock of Dunnottar, but 2 died in the attempt.
+Twenty-five made good their escape by somehow scaling the sheer cliffs on the Rock of Dunnottar, but two died in the attempt.

 The Covenanters Stone commemorates nine of the prisoners, five of whom are named but others 'we know not'.
 The inscription tells a moving tale:

 'Here lies John Stot, James Atchison, James Russell, and William Brown and one whose name we have not gotten and two women whose names also wee know not and two who perished comeing downe the rock one whose name was James Watson the other not known who all died prisoners in Dunnottar Castle anno 1685 for their adherence to the word of God and Scotland's covenanted work of reformation.
 Rev II Ch 12 Verse.'